icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Public IDs validation [stdRdapPublicIdsValidation]."
 }
 ```
-9. If the JSON name _entities_ exists, the value shall pass the test Entities validation [stdRdapEntitiesValidation] defined in this document.
+9. If the JSON name _entities_ exists, the value shall pass the test Entities validation [[stdRdapEntitiesValidation]][id-stdRdapEntitiesValidation] defined in this document.
 ``` json
 {
   "code": -12308,